samarthhegde/SkinPin/README.md

 # SkinPin

-Privacy-first skin scan prototype built with Expo + React Native.
+Privacy-first skin scan prototype built with Expo + React Native that can detect over 23 skin conditions and analyze completely OFFLINE!

 LA Hacks 2026 - Ranked Top 10 in Zetic AI Company Challenge

 ## Status

-Model training is currently in progress.
-Frontend/mobile development can continue independently while long-running training jobs finish.

-## What works right now

 - Camera opens in app
 - User can take a photo